Nek5000/nekRS_HPCsupport/README.md

 ## Contributing

-Pull requests are welcome—for fixes, module/config updates, and new systems.
-New scripts should target public multi-user HPC systems, follow the repo’s style, support existing env vars, be tested end-to-end, and include a short per-system README (modules, compilers, quirks).
+Pull requests are welcome for fixes, module or configuration updates, and support for new systems.
+New scripts should target public multi-user HPC systems, follow this repository's style and conventions, honor the existing environment variables, and be tested end-to-end on the target machine.
+Please also include a short per-system README covering modules, compilers, and any quirks.
+For reference, see the bash functions defined in `$NEKRS_HOME/scripts/nrsqsub_utils`.